 - Live cameras feeds from every rail station;

-- Access to recorded video from CTA vehicles;
+- Review recorded video pulled from CTA vehicles;

 - 20 desktop work stations equipped with 35 displays; and